Journalism

 Speech Error

-commonly referred to as a slip of the tongue or misspeaking, is a
+slip of the tongue or misspeaking, is a

 deviation (conscious or unconscious) from the apparently intended form of